amenytouihri/TaskManager/README.md

-# Task_Manager_java
+# Task Manager
-This software helps students organise themselves .
-Test
+This is a student project that aims to help students with their tasks management.